-- And finally, are you looking for a tool that’s going to last a lifetime or a cheap one that you’ll only be used for a few months?
+- And finally, are you looking for a tool that will last a lifetime or a cheap one that you’ll only use for a few months?

 Get The Right Tools For The Job

-If you’re interested in a sharp point for fine lines, you have to use the right tool.
-It is recommended to use a sharp craft knife and sandpaper for the perfect tip.
+If you’re interested in a sharp point for fine lines, you must use the right tool.
+Using a sharp craft knife and sandpaper is recommended for the perfect tip.
 The soft pastel strip and hard wooden casing can mean that a standard pencil sharpener on its own will not work.
 What usually happens is that the pastel strip crumbles away or gets lodged at the thin end of the sharpener and snaps when the pencil is withdrawn from the sharpener.

 At first, most sharpeners will produce a sharp point, but after just a few sharpens, the sharp blade will dull from the wood casing of the pastel pencils.
 When the blade dulls, it will be useless for sharpening pastel pencils.
 However, they will still sharpen graphite pencils.